jappeace/jappeaceApplication/content/mtl.md

 instance Monad m => NotInventedHereLog (NihLogT m) where nihLog msg = tell [msg]
 ```

-The instance simply tells the message, which `mappends` it to the list.
+The instance simply [`tell`](https://hackage.haskell.org/package/mtl-2.2.2/docs/src/Control.Monad.Writer.Class.html#tell)'s the message, which `mappends` it to the list.
 To run this code we use `runNihLog`:
 ```haskell
     let pureCode :: (Either String (AST Int),  [String])